 Vagaro’s Better Business Bureau Profile

-Vagaro has been accredited with the BBB since 2015 and has an A+ rating.
-However, the company has 3 complaints lodged with the BBB, and 1 negative review.
+Vagaro has been accredited with the BBB since 2015 and has a B+ rating.
+However, the company has 29 complaints lodged with the BBB in the past 3 years and currently only has a 1-star rating out of 5.
+(From 30+ customer reviews.)

 Vagaro at Capterra

-Vagaro fares better at Capterra, where it has a 5-star rating from hundreds of reviews.
+Vagaro fares better at Capterra, where it has a 4.7-star rating from thousands of reviews.

 Comments praise the customization options, marketing tools, calendar, and booking capabilities.
 Some reviewers mention that the pricing is great and that the app is simple to use.
 However, the user-friendliness is challenged by other users, who say it’s not intuitive and that it doesn’t include many needed functions.
 Some reviews also echo the complaints on the BBB about rude customer service and slow appointment processing.